Home » Course » Desserts

 Another awesome thing about using olive oil in cakes is that it’s actually healthier than a lot of cakes…or as healthy as cake gets!
 Olive oil contains heart-healthy monounsaturated fats and antioxidants, which is much better for you compared to butter.

-If you like Italian Olive Oil Cake, don’t forget to also check out Italian Ricotta Cheesecake, one of my favorite cheesecakes ever!
+If you like this Olive Oil Cake from Italy, don’t forget to also check out Italian Ricotta Cheesecake, one of my favorite cheesecakes ever!

 Ingredients

-Here are the ingredients you will need to make this olive oil cake:
+Here are the ingredients you will need to make this citrus olive oil cake:

 How to make it